projg2/python-guide/concept.rst

 There are three common methods of creating namespace packages:

-1. PEP-0420_ namespaces implemented in Python 3.3 and newer,
+1. `PEP 420`_ namespaces implemented in Python 3.3 and newer,

 2. Using pkgutil_ standard library module,

 3. Using `namespace package support in setuptools`_ (discouraged).

-PEP-0420 namespaces are created implicitly when a package directory does not contain ``__init__.py`` file.
+PEP 420 namespaces are created implicitly when a package directory does not contain ``__init__.py`` file.
 While earlier versions of Python (including Python 2.7) ignored such directories and did not permit importing Python modules within them, Python 3.3 imports such